Virtual Learning Exchanges

 - First graders video-chatted live with kids in Hawaii to learn about school-life and life in the COVID-19 pandemic;

-- Second graders have exchanged videos and blogged about school and life with students in South Korea, Canada, New Zealand, and Australia;
+- Second graders have exchanged videos and blogged about school and life with students in South Korea, Canada, New Zealand, and Australia & most recently they did book exchanges and live video chats with students in England;

 - Third graders blogged with students in Indonesia and video-chatted online with students in England and Canada;